-- Taken for Granite: Spent centuries trapped as a jade statue in battle with a high ranking Mogu before members of the Alliance/Horde discovered and freed him.
+- Taken for Granite: Spent centuries trapped as a jade statue in battle with a high ranking Mogu before Prince Anduin and the members of the Alliance discovered and freed him.

 Long ago, the mighty Mogu ruled Panderia and all who dwelled in it.
 One of the few Titan-Forged who were able to undo the Curse of Flesh, the Mogu firmly, fanatically believe that their dominiation of Panderia was their birthright, and their empire ruled with an iron fist, brutally destroying any and all forms of dissent.
 Eventually, however, the Pandaren revolted and overthrew the Mogu, forcing them into hiding.
 With the parting of the mists, however, the Mogu have returned, determined to reclaim and rebuild their empire, and have called upon their old allies, the Zandalari Trolls, to help them attain this.